 Requirements

 I based subpatch on my experiences and learnings as a (embedded) software engineer.
 Everything that I have seen and done in the last ten years feeds into the following list of requirements.
-See the history page for details.
+See the learnings for details.

 Note: For now the implementation of subpatch not complete.
 Please read the requirement list as a vision for the first major release of subpatch, not as a status of the implementation.